-Dr Elizabeth Mumper will be covering these dietary and lifestyle interventions in great detail, as well as discussing preventative measures that can be taken.
+Dr Elizabeth Mumper will be covering how Functional Medicine can effectively incorporate dietary and lifestyle interventions in great detail, as well as discussing preventative measures.

-- How children’s ages and stages of development modify the way migraines present
+- How children’s ages and their stage of development modify the way migraines present

 - The genes associated with migraine development

-- Recognizing the atypical ways migraines may present in infants and children
+- Recognizing the atypical ways migraines may present in infants, children and adults

-- Choose effective strategies to abort migraine headaches
+- Choosing effective strategies to abort migraine headaches

-- Develop strategies for decision making about migraine prophylaxis.
+- Developing strategies for decision making about migraine prophylaxis

 - Alopecia, Vitiligo & Cutaneous Mastocytosis